Deer musk: Harvesting

 Musk deer belong to the family Moschidae.
 White-bellied musk deer occurs in the Himalayas.
 To obtain deer musk, the deer is killed and its gland, also called "musk pod", is removed.

 Harvesting of musk pods is the main threat to Moschus species.

 In China, musk pods from the dwarf musk deer, the alpine musk deer, and the Siberian musk deer are currently accepted per the Pharmacopoeia of the People's Republic of China, although official sources claim that more than 99% of the said use has been replaced by an artificial replacement of an undisclosed composition.

 Properties

-Deer musk is of a dark purplish color, dry, smooth and unctuous to the touch, and bitter in taste.
+Deer musk is of a dark purplish colour, dry, smooth and unctuous to the touch, and bitter in taste.
 According to Encyclopædia Britannica, "a grain of musk will distinctly scent millions of cubic feet of air without any appreciable loss of weight, and its scent is not only more penetrating but also more persistent than that of any other known substance".
 In addition to its odoriferous principle, it contains ammonia, cholesterol, fatty matter, a bitter resinous substance, and other animal principles.

 The highest quality is Tonkin musk from Vietnam, followed by Assam and Nepal musk, while Carbadine musk from Russian and Chinese Himalayan regions are considered inferior.